What’s New in 2026

 • There’s a written authorization from the employee stating the amount of the deduction and the reason for it (for example, for uniforms or a work phone).

-Employers can also make deductions for cash or inventory shortages, as well as loss or damage to the employer’s property.
-In these cases, employees must sign a written authorization and the employer must give the employee 7 days’ notice of the deduction.
+Employers can also make deductions for cash or inventory shortages, as well as loss or damage to their property.
+In these cases, the employee must sign a written authorization, and the employer must give the employee 7 days’ notice of the deduction.

 Any deductions from an employee’s wages must be itemized in a written statement of deductions and given to the employee.